Center for Teaching and Learning

-This publication was created to provide a forum for sharing teaching and learning best practices, scholarship of teaching experiences, and to keep faculty and the campus community informed of new initiatives and professional development opportunities offered by the Center.
+This publication was created to provide a forum for sharing teaching and learning best practices, and scholarship of teaching experiences, and to keep faculty and the campus community informed of new initiatives and professional development opportunities offered by the Center.
 The CTL Reflections newsletter, which debuted in 2015, also serves as a vehicle to foster collaborations and explore opportunities for service, research, and innovation.
 The main goal of CTL Reflections is to promote community building and to strengthen Hostos’ sense of identity and belonging.

 Read, comment on, and share the best practices, tips, experiences, and much more that our colleagues are doing to promote excellence in education and the success of our students.